 \section{Abstract}

-AIOps (Artificial Intelligence for IT Operations) solutions leverage the massive data produced during the operations of large-scale systems and machine learning models to assist software engineers in their system operations.
-As operation data produced in the field are subject to constant evolution from factors like the changing operational environment and user base, the models in AIOps solutions need to be constantly maintained after deployment.
-While prior works focus on innovative modeling techniques to improve the performance of AIOps models before releasing them into the field, when and how to maintain AIOps models remain an under-investigated topic.
-R1.1][R3.3][R4.1{In this work, we performed a case study on three large-scale public operation data: two trace datasets from the cloud computing platform of Google and Alibaba and one disk stats dataset from the BackBlaze cloud storage data center.} In a preliminary study, we observed that the volume and distribution in these datasets are constantly evolving, which suggests the need for active model maintenance.
-We then assessed different model maintenance approaches regarding their performance, \maintenance{}, and stability.
-We applied five types of model maintenance approaches and observed that active model maintenance approaches (e.g., periodical retraining, concept drift guided retraining, time-based model ensembles, and online learning) achieve better and more stable performance than a stationary approach.
-Particularly, applying sophisticated model maintenance approaches (e.g., concept drift detection, time-based ensembles, or online learning approaches) could provide better performance, efficiency, and stability than simply retraining AIOps models periodically.
-In addition, we observed that, although some maintenance approaches (e.g., time-based ensemble and online learning) can save model training time, they significantly sacrifice model testing time, which could hinder their applications in AIOps solutions where the operation data arrive at high speed and volume and where instant predictions are required.
+AIOps (Artificial Intelligence for IT Operations) solutions leverage the massive data produced during the operation of large-scale systems and machine learning models to assist software engineers in their system operations.
+As operation data produced in the field are constantly evolving due to factors such as the changing operational environment and user base, the models in AIOps solutions need to be constantly maintained after deployment.
+While prior works focus on innovative modeling techniques to improve the performance of AIOps models before releasing them into the field, when and how to update AIOps models remain an under-investigated topic.
+In this work, we performed a case study on three large-scale public operation data: two trace datasets from the cloud computing platforms of Google and Alibaba and one disk stats dataset from the BackBlaze cloud storage data center.
+We empirically assessed five different types of model update strategies for supervised learning regarding their performance, updating cost, and stability.
+We observed that active model update strategies (e.g., periodical retraining, concept drift guided retraining, time-based model ensembles, and online learning) achieve better and more stable performance than a stationary model.
+Particularly, applying sophisticated model update strategies (e.g., concept drift detection, time-based ensembles, and online learning) could provide better performance, efficiency, and stability than simply retraining AIOps models periodically.
+In addition, we observed that, although some update strategies (e.g., time-based ensemble and online learning) can save model training time, they significantly sacrifice model testing time, which could hinder their applications in AIOps solutions where the operation data arrive at high pace and volume and where immediate inferences are required.
 Our findings highlight that practitioners should consider the evolution of operation data and actively maintain AIOps models over time.
-Our observations can also guide researchers and practitioners to investigate more efficient and effective model maintenance techniques that fit in the context of AIOps.
+Our observations can also guide researchers and practitioners in investigating more efficient and effective model update strategies that fit in the context of AIOps.

 \ccsdesc[500]{Computing methodologies~Machine learning} \ccsdesc[500]{Software and its engineering~Maintaining software} \ccsdesc[500]{Software and its engineering~Operational analysis}

 \keywords{AIOps, machine learning engineering, failure prediction, concept drift, model maintenance}